Jentuuh/Jentuuh/README.md

 <h3 align="center">Welcome, I am Jente 👋</h2>

-<h2 align="center">Master CS Student, expanding my knowledge in the fields of Visual Computing, Artificial Intelligence and Computer Networking!</h2>
+<h2 align="center">Master CS Student, with a particular interest in Computer Graphics/Vision!</h2>

-- 📓 Currently working on a Voxel Engine in Vulkan!
-- 🚀 Focussing on expanding my knowledge in computer graphics as well as advanced algorithms and datastructures 😎
+- 📓 Focusing on getting up to date with state-of-the-art rendering techniques
 - 🧪 Feel free to take a look at my [student Github account](https://github.com/JenteV-1746880)
-- 🏢 Looking for an internship to further develop my skills
-- 👨‍🎓 2021-2022 Goals: Vulkan Voxel Engine + learn more about image based rendering techniques.
+- 👨‍🎓 2022-2023 goal: Create a scalable multi-GPU global illumination rendering system
-- 🌟 More about me: Besides computer science, I am also particularly interested in physics, cyber security and art (mainly music, movies, photography, videography and video games) 😎
+- 🌟 More about me: I am also into physics, cyber security and art 😎

 <h3 align="center"> You can also find me on:</h3>
 <div align="center">